topxeq/txclipsvc/README.md

 # txclipsvc
 A simple clipboard text service(both server and client side code) written in Golang and supports Windows, Linux and Mac OS.
+It's convenient for tranfer text among multi devices.
+It can also used without client-side application(web based), or as a API web service.

 # Install